openintentsframework/oif-specs/README.md

 Use any of the following online viewers.
 After this repo is public, you can point them directly to the raw `openapi.yaml` URL; until then, copy-paste the YAML content into the viewer.

-- Swagger Editor: open `https://editor.swagger.io/` and paste the contents of `specs/offchain/openapi.yaml`.
+- Swagger Editor: open `https://editor.swagger.io/` and paste the contents of `specs/openapi.yaml`.
-- Redocly Viewer: open `https://redocly.github.io/redoc/` and use the URL parameter once hosted, for example `https://redocly.github.io/redoc/?url=RAW_OPENAPI_YAML_URL`.
-- Swagger UI Live: open `https://petstore.swagger.io/` and use the URL parameter once hosted, for example `https://petstore.swagger.io/?url=RAW_OPENAPI_YAML_URL`.

 No local server is required.